ashstpier/malifaux/README.md

 Parent Reports Layout Tool
 ==========================

 This repo houses a tool for interactively building parent reports.
-It is designed to integrate with Ark's CCR portal for extracting student data and running reports.
+It is designed to integrate with Ark's CCR! portal for extracting student data and running reports.

 The code project is mainly authored in [CoffeeScript](http://coffeescript.org) which can be found in `public/coffee`.
 Dependancies are managed using a combination of Bower and NPM.